Charles Y. Glock: Biography and academic background

 Charles Glock was born in the Bronx, New York in 1919.
-He earned a B.S. degree in marketing at New York University in 1940 and an Master of Business Administration at Boston University in 1941.
+He earned a B.S. degree in marketing at New York University in 1940 and a Master of Business Administration at Boston University in 1941.
 He served in the United States Army Air Forces from 1942 to 1946 where he became a major.
 After serving in the army, Glock earned a Ph.D. in sociology at Columbia University.
 Glock was professor of sociology at University of California, Berkeley, California.
 He was twice appointed chair of the department.
 Glock was a council member in the Religious Research Association in the early 1950s; president, American Association of Public Opinion Research, 1963–1964; one of the earliest members of the Society for the Scientific Study of Religion, and its president, 1967–1968; during 1978–1979, he served as vice-president of the American Sociological Association.
 Glock died on October 19, 2018, at the age of 99 in Sandpoint, Idaho.